adchurch/waveform-host-streaming-example/README.md

 # waveform-host-streaming-example
 ## Overview
 This example uses the VeriStand Host Waveform Streaming API to stream VeriStand DAQ waveforms to a host PC.
-The example writes the waveform data into a TDMS file and in parallel reads the synchronized wavefrom data back from the same TDMS file for display.
+The example writes the waveform data into a TDMS file and in parallel reads the time-correlated wavefrom data back from the same TDMS file for display.

 ## License
 This project is intended as an example only and is distributed as open source code with the BSD-2 "Simplified" license.